We can all understand the meaning of a "blind spot" — it's something that, despite our best efforts, escapes our view when looking at the big picture.

 Start with the common pain points.
 What feedback do you hear about from managers during the onboarding process?
 Are any of those reports of frustrations common from different teams or departments?

-For example, we've worked with clients send anywhere from 10 to 15 emails to managers every time a new employee is hired.
+For example, we've talked with customers that send anywhere from 10 to 15 emails to managers every time a new employee is hired.
 The emails include details like when a new hire will arrive for their first day, how to order their equipment, etc.

 Yes, this is important information for managers to have.